alinnepereira/HART-Step-5/README.md

 ![alt text](https://cloud.githubusercontent.com/assets/17581319/14583604/c6073188-03ec-11e6-86ca-775623ba898f.png)

 #### Brief Conclusion
-From piechart above, we can most SNPs in ancestor are differnt from reference genome, and only 3.2% of these SNPs are homozygous to reference.
+From piechart above, we see most SNPs in ancestor are differnt from reference genome, and only 3.2% of these SNPs are homozygous to reference.
+This indicates that most of the polymorphisms in ancestor arose de novo throughout the experiment.